 Salary and Benefits

-What must I provide for the nanny?
+What must families provide for a nanny?

-- Use of vehicle
+- Use of vehicle, if driving is required

-- Home Environment free of all safety and health hazards
+- Home environment free of all safety and health hazards

-- Accurate description of duties and responsibilities
+- Accurate and detailed description of duties and responsibilities

 Work Schedule and Hours